echotheworld/ITEC116_Project/Lab1/README.md

 - RESTful architecture principles
 - Efficient algorithmic implementation

-## 📊 Performance Metrics
-The implementation is evaluated based on:
-- Algorithm Efficiency (30%)
-- Execution Speed (30%)
-- Output Accuracy (40%)

 ## 🧪 Testing
 To test the API:
 1. Start the server using the instructions above